 Snorkelling and relaxation

 The next day, the sun comes out very early to tickle our feet.
 We quickly put on a swimming costume before taking a dip in the ocean or in the pool.
-After a hearty breakfast, the more sporty join the water club, which offers all kinds of activities: windsurfing, kitesurfing, kayaking and paddle boarding.
+After a hearty breakfast, the more sporty guests join the water club, which offers all kinds of activities: windsurfing, kitesurfing, kayaking and paddle boarding.
 Or the diving centre.

 Zanzibar is reputed to have the most beautiful seabed in the Indian Ocean, so we opt for a morning of snorkelling.
 Magnificent multicoloured coral is home to leaf fish, jacks, turtles and flying scorpion fish.
 What splendour!